GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/classes.md

-# Useful Modules/Classes in GIMP 3.0+
+# Useful Modules/Classes in LIGMA 3.0+

 Here's a guide to the modules you're likely to need.
 It's a work in progress: feel free to add to it.